Zingg

 Zingg can seamlessly work with Google BigQuery.
 Please find below details about the properties that must be set.

 The two driver jars namely spark-bigquery-with-dependencies_2.12-0.24.2.jar and gcs-connector-hadoop2-latest.jar are required to work with BigQuery.
-To include these BigQuery drivers in the classpath, please configure the runtime properties to include these
+To include these BigQuery drivers in the classpath, please configure the to include these

 spark.jars=./spark-bigquery-with-dependencies_2.12-0.24.2.jar,./gcs-connector-hadoop2-latest.jar